Program Description

 - Hands-On Experience: Although placements and project work are subject to change each year, all interns will have the opportunity to complete meaningful project work that promotes well-rounded professional development.
 Please see the “Past Interns” tab for examples of previous intern placements and key projects.

-- Experience Cleveland: Cleveland, Ohio, offers a diverse and enriching experience for both visitors and residents.
+- Experience Cleveland: Cleveland, Ohio, offers a vibrant and enriching experience for both visitors and residents.
 With over 150 parks, 35 museums, and many top-rated restaurants, the city is celebrated for its vibrant arts and culture scene, providing a unique and engaging environment for all.

 Post-graduate opportunities